wqking/metapp/tests/docsrc/doc_benchmark.md

 When invoking Qt `QMetaMethod`, Qt does very thin wrapper on the arguments.
 To my limited knowledge, Qt only gets arguments' addresses, does basic type checking, and passes the arguments' addresses to the target method directly (that's why Qt requires the arguments types must match the parameters types in the target method).
-For metapp, the arguments are the general `Variant`, there is more to do than Qt when passing `Variant` to the target method.
+For metapp, the arguments are the general `Variant`, there is more to do than Qt when passing `Variant` to the target method. metapp needs to create Variant from the argument (in the code it's `i` and `i+1`), then convert the Variant back to the target arguments (in the code it's `int` and `int`), then invoke the callable.

 ### Invoke method `int (int, int)` with argument `(double, double)`, with casting